ChrisRDavila/Warehouse.Solution/WarehouseProject/capstone-proposal.md

 * _Currency Exchange and Forex API_

 ## Additional Notes
-# stretch goals may require new tech upon research, investigating the possiblilty of using JQuery or other libraries to aid in identity set up and UI, as well as authentication
+# stretch goals may require new tech upon research, investigating the possiblilty of using JQuery or other libraries to aid in identity set up and UI, as well as authentication.
+May change name of Repo bsaed on disgression of client i will be building App for, will discuss with client over the weekend (after 7-7-23)